 Our business operations are heavily dependent on the performance and reliability of China's internet infrastructure, the continual accessibility of bandwidth and servers to our service providers' networks, and the continuing performance, reliability and availability of our technology platform.
 We use the internet to deliver services to consumers and third-party merchants, who access our websites and mobile apps on the internet.
 We rely on major Chinese telecommunication companies to provide us with bandwidth for our services, and we may not have any access to comparable alternative networks or services in the event of disruptions, failures or other problems.
 Internet access may not be available in certain areas due to national disasters, such as earthquakes, or local government decisions.
 Surges in internet traffic on our platform, regardless of the cause, may seriously disrupt services we provide through our platform and in-store or cause our technology systems and our platform to shut down.
-If we experience technical problems in delivering our services over the internet either at national or regional level or system shut downs, we could experience reduced demand for our services, lower revenues and increased costs.
+If we experience technical problems in delivering our services, lower revenues and increased costs.
 Consequently, our business, results of operations and financial condition would be adversely affected.